named-data/NDN-CCL-API/face.rst

 	An object of a subclass of Transport to use for communication.

     - `connectionInfo`
 	This must be a ConnectionInfo from the same subclass of Transport as transport.
+[JavaScript
+        only: If connectionInfo is omitted and `transport` is a new UnixTransport() then attempt to create to the Unix socket for the local forwarder.]

 Face Constructor (default Transport)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^